martingg88/ardent/README.md

 If required, you can runtime pass rules to `updateUniques`, otherwise it will use the static rules provided by your model.

 Note that in the above example of the rules, we did not tell the Validator which table or even which field to use as it is described in the Laravel Documentation (ie `unique:users,email,10`).
 Ardent is clever enough to figure it out.
-(Thank you to github user @Sylph)